Discovery Bank

-Discovery Bank is a major, digital-only bank in South Africa.
-Founded in 2015, and headquartered in Sandton, the company is a subsidiary of financial services corporation Discovery Limited.
+Discovery Bank is a major digital-only bank in South Africa.
+Founded in 2015 and headquartered in Sandton, Gauteng, the company is a subsidiary of JSE-listed financial services corporation Discovery Limited.

 While not a private bank, it targets affluent clients.
-As of September 2025, Discovery Bank serves 1.2 million customers in South Africa.
+As of June 2026, Discovery Bank serves 1.57 million customers in South Africa.

 History

 In 2016, South African financial services company Discovery Limited announced that it had set aside R1 billion to build the digital infrastructure in order to launch its own bank, and that it was awaiting approval of its banking license.
 Discovery acknowledged that its bank would target affluent consumers, and aimed to launch within two years.
 At the time, former FNB CEO Michael Jordaan said that Discovery Bank had great potential.

-As part of its founding, the bank bought the customer base (totaling 300,000 individuals) that it had established in 2004, when it began offering a credit card via its Discovery Card Joint Venture partnership with existing South African bank, FNB.
+As part of its founding, the bank bought the customer base (totaling 300 000 individuals) that it had established in 2004, when it began offering a credit card via its Discovery Card Joint Venture partnership with existing South African bank, FNB.

 Discovery Bank launched in November 2018, at a media briefing in Sandton, Johannesburg, with the goal of being open to customers in early 2019.
 Discovery Limited's CEO described the new institution as a "behavioral bank" that worked to address behaviors leading to poor financial outcomes.
 He also said the bank could be integrated with Discovery Vitality rewards, as well as with other Discovery products, including investments, life insurance, medical aid, and insurance.

 Discovery Bank launched in the same month that competing South African digital banks, TymeBank and Bank Zero, began testing their own offerings.

-In February 2019, it was reported that Discovery Limited had spend R6 billion launching its bank.
+In February 2019, it was reported that Discovery Limited had spent R6 billion launching its bank.

 In December 2020, CEO Barry Hore, who oversaw the bank’s build and migration phase, stepped down from his role.
 He was replaced by Hylton Kallner, who had been Discovery's Chief Marketing Officer and Chair of the Discovery South Africa Exco.
 At the time, Discovery Bank announced that it had over 500,000 customers, and R5 billion in retail deposits.

 In partnership with South African fintech Cumulate, in June 2021, Discovery Bank launched financial education platform Worth.
 The platform's online courses were launched with the goal of teaching individuals how to manage their money more effectively, boosting financial knowledge and building wealth.